MarineRoboticsGroup/cora-matlab/README.md

 ## Feedback, Support, and Contributions

 Any feedback, issues, or contributions are welcome and encouraged!
-We'll do the best we can to provide support for hopeful users.
+Although the development on this is mostly dead, we'll do the best we can to provide support for hopeful users.

-A C++ implementation is a hopeful future contribution.
-Please reach out if you are interested in contributing or have use for this, as it may affect how we prioritize development!

 Enjoy!